 Pinecrest Academy, Inc. charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-The School paid Pinecrest Academy, Inc. approximately \$77,175 in connection with these charges during the year.
+The School paid Pinecrest Academy, Inc. approximately \$196,050 in connection with these charges during the year.

-Note 7 - Long Term Liabilities
+Note 7- Long-Term Liabilities

-The School entered into a lease and security agreement Pinecrest School Development, LLC, as amended, for its 29,815 square feet facility including all ancillary facilities, outdoor areas and other improvements.
-The landlord is an affiliate of the School's education service and support provider (See Note 5).
-Initial fixed annual payments under this agreement are approximately \$759,082 adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
-The agreement continues through June 30, 2036 with option to renew for two additional periods of five years each.
-Under the agreement, the School must meet certain covenants and requirements, including a "Fixed Charge Coverage Ratio" of not less than 1.10 to 1.00.
+The School entered into a lease agreement with Tamiami School Property, LLC for its facility including all ancillary facilities, outdoor areas and other improvements.
+The landlord is an affiliate of the School's education service and support provider (See Note 4).
+Initial fixed annual payments under this agreement are \$2,434,954 adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
+The agreement continues through June 30, 2036 with an option to renew for two additional five-year terms.

-At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
+At the time of the initial measurement, the lease right of use asset and liability were allocated between the School and Pinecrest Glades Academy based on enrollment and usage of facility.
+The allocation used was approximately 49% for Pinecrest Glades Academy and 51% for the School and there was no interest rate specified in the original lease agreement.
 The School used an average effective interest for several borrowings during fiscal year 2021 and 2022.
 The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.

-For the year ended June 30, 2024, interest expense totaled \$369,872 as it relates to its lease agreements.
-For 2024, variable rent and other payments totaled \$148,051 in connection with the lease agreement.
-As of June 30, 2024, approximately \$124,000 in rent expense was included in accounts payable.
+For the year ended June 30, 2024, interest expense totaled \$578,477, as it relates to its lease agreements.
+The School also incurred variable and other payments of \$309,669 related to the lease agreement.